Is Silicone Rubber a Conductor or Insulation for Electricity?

 Does silicone rubber conduct heat?

-While silicone rubber has good heat resistance, it is not a strong conductor of heat.
+While extruded silicone rubber has good heat resistance, it is not a strong heat conductor.
 This makes it ideal for use in high-temperature applications while providing excellent insulation.

 Can rubber conduct electricity?

 Rubber is generally an inefficient conductor of electricity.
-However, due to its ability to prevent electrical flow, rubber is often used in rubber gaskets and seals for electrical insulation.
+However, because it prevents electrical current, rubber is often used in gaskets and seals for electrical insulation.

 What is the electrical conductivity of silicone rubber?